 - Declaratory relief (a statement by the court that your claim has been investigated and you have been found to be "in the right" and the defendant has been found to be "in the wrong").

 Read the law: Smith v.
 Wade, 461 U.S. 30, 51 (1983).

-When - Figuring out how much time that you have to file your suit can be tricky.
-Civil rights claims may be barred by something called a “statute of limitations,” which prevents you from filing a lawsuit after a certain amount of time has passed.
+Civil rights claims may be barred by a “statute of limitations,” which prevents you from filing a lawsuit after a certain amount of time has passed.
+Figuring out how much time that you have to file your suit can be tricky.
 Whether the statute of limitations prohibits your claim is a mixed question of state and federal law.
 Generally, federal law determines when the clock starts running for determining how long you have to file, and state law determines how long you have to file once the clock starts running.

-Some government officials have immunity (they can’t be sued) for the actions that they take in their official capacities.
+Some government officials have immunity (they can’t be sued) for their actions in their official capacities.

-With some exceptions, judges, legislators, and even prosecutors are immune from liability in a suit brought under § 1983.
-As long as these individuals are acting in their official capacities, they cannot be sued!
+With some exceptions, judges, legislators, and even prosecutors are immune from liability in a suit brought under Section 1983.
+If these individuals are acting in their official capacities, they cannot be sued!

-- 42 U.S.C. § 1981, which prohibits intentional racial discrimination in making or enforcing contracts, and
+- 42 United States Code, § 1981, which prohibits intentional racial discrimination in making or enforcing contracts, and

-- 42 U.S.C. § 1982, which prohibits intentional racial discrimination in property transactions, such as the sale or lease of real estate or personal property (such as automobiles).
+- 42 United States Code, § 1982, which prohibits intentional racial discrimination in property transactions, such as the sale or lease of real estate or personal property (such as automobiles).